 Note:

-The font type of the Navigation Pane cannot be changed in Outlook 2003 and Outlook 2007.
+The font type of the Navigation Pane cannot be changed in Outlook 2007.

 Changing the font color of the Navigation pane cannot be changed in Outlook 2010 via the Menu appearance item but can be set to white when you set your Office theme to Black.